Family Dentist West Linn, OR

 While we place great value on preventative care, it is important to note that we are happy to help improve anyone’s oral health regardless of their situation.
 Our patients should never feel self-conscious or ashamed about their oral health or dental issues, and we would never judge.
 Our goal is to focus on your bright future, not your past.

 Check out what others are saying about our family dental services on Yelp: Family Dentist West Linn

 We welcome patients throughout the West Linn OR area to schedule an appointment with our family dentist office by calling 503-635-4493.
 Everyone should have their teeth cleaned and examined at least twice a year so if it has been awhile since you visited a dentist, don't delay in scheduling an appointment.
 During these ongoing dental exams we will make sure that your teeth are thoroughly cleaned and look for any signs of cavities or gum disease.
 If any are found, they will be treated right away before they can spread and create additional problems.
 Early detection and treatment are important for reducing any pain that may come as a result of an infection.
 For example, if gum disease is caught early, it can be treated with a thorough deep cleaning.
 If gum disease is left undiagnosed, surgery may eventually be required in order to correct it.

 Understanding the importance of these regular dental exams, the team at West Linn Dental work to make each patient extremely comfortable.
-This includes being welcoming and kind while performing dental treatments in a way that is painless and relaxing.
-Patients visit our dentist office because they trust us to do just that – take care of their teeth and gums, gently.
-The majority of our patients are local and come from the greater West Linn area, we also see patients that are looking for gentle dental care.
+This includes being welcoming and kind while performing dental treatments in a way that is painless, relaxing and free of judgment.
+Patients visit our office because they trust us to do just that – gently take care of their teeth and gums.
+The majority of our patients are members of the West Linn community, but we are happy to see any patients seeking friendly, gentle dental care.

 40% of people over the age of 65 do not have all of their teeth.
 Don't be a statistic, come see us!
 Read more